+Duration - the program normally lasts one complete semester.

+Semester 1 September - January

+Semester 2 February - June

+Summer Co-op July - August

+Students will participate in pre-placement training at the school for approximately two weeks before beginning the work placement.

-- Duration --- the program normally lasts one complete semester. - Semester 1 September January - Semester 2 February June - Summer Co-op July August - Schedule --- students will normally spend half of each day in school and the other half at the training station, as indicated on the Work Education Agreement form.
-In some cases, students may do all day Co-op placements. - Credits --- students will usually be enrolled in senior level courses (Gr.
+Schedule - Students will normally spend half of each day in school and the other half at the training station, as indicated on the Work Education Agreement form.
+In some cases, students may do all day Co-op placements.

+Credits - Students will usually be enrolled in senior level courses (Gr.
 11 and 12).
-Adult students also participate in Coop programs.
-Students may earn credits through Cooperative Education in any course in the Ontario Curriculum. - Pre-Placement Requirements --- a Co-op student is required to have: - a structured interview with a Co-op teacher to assess suitability for a particular placement - parental approval - a successful student/employer interview - a typed resume for the interview with names of references - an in-school subject course related to the Co-op placement
+Adult students also participate in Co-op Programs.
+Students may earn credits through Cooperative Education in any course in the Ontario Curriculum.

+Pre-Placement Requirements - A Co-op student is required to have:

+- a structured interview with a Co-op teacher to assess suitability for a particular placement - parental approval if under 18 - a successful student/employer interview - a typed resume for the interview with names of references

-- In-school Seminars --- Pre-placement seminars and integration sessions must be attended by all students.
+In-school Seminars - Pre-placement seminars and integration sessions must be attended by all students.
 Topics covered include:

 - Application and resume writing

 - Interview skills

 - Health and safety awareness

 - Careers / job research

-- The role of labour unions

 - Confidentiality

 - Ethics

-- The school and workplace expectations
+- School and workplace expectations

-- Monitoring and Evaluation --- A Co-op teacher will have regularly scheduled meetings with the placement supervisor to discuss the student's progress.
+Monitoring and Evaluation - A Co-op teacher will have regularly scheduled meetings with the placement supervisor to discuss the student's progress.

-- the employer will assist the Co-op teacher in establishing the student's individual learning plan

-- the Co-op teacher will discuss evaluation of student performance at the workplace
+- the employer will assist the Co-op teacher in establishing the student's individual learning plan - the Co-op teacher will discuss evaluation of student performance at the workplace

+Ontario Youth Apprenticeship Program (OYAP)

 Students at every HWDSB secondary school have the opportunity to be involved in OYAP.

 Through specialized Cooperative Education, and appropriate in-school subjects, students can get experience in an apprenticeship trade, and if they show the ability and drive, can actually start an apprenticeship while still in high school!